 Albert Moore patent drawings.

-Moore described the preparation of the explosive, but indicated that any suitable explosive could be used.
-There was no other fuse or other positive means to ignite the explosive.
-If the explosion were great enough to kill the whale, it certainly would have destroyed the harpoon.
+Moore described the explosive's preparation, noting that any suitable explosive could be used.
+There was no fuse or other positive means to ignite the explosive.
+If the explosion was strong enough to kill the whale, it would likely destroy the harpoon itself.
 No examples of the Albert Moore harpoon have been found.

 Charles Burt Explosive Harpoon